-POSSIBLE PATHWAY YEAR 10 GLOBAL POLITICS YEAR 11 YEAR 11 MODERN HISTORY, GLOBAL POLITICS, SOCIOLOGY YEAR 12 HISTORY REVOLUTIONS, GLOBAL POLITICS, SOCIOLOGY
+POSSIBLE PATHWAY YEAR 11 MODERN HISTORY, SOCIOLOGY UNITS 1 & 2 YEAR 12 HISTORY REVOLUTIONS, SOCIOLOGY UNITS 3 & 4

-Choose this subject if you are interested in learning about the past.
-How we as a society fit into the past through who we are, where we came from and what our story is.
+Choose this subject if you are interested in learning about the past and understanding how we fit into the past through who we are, where we came from and what our story is.

-LEGAL STUDIES
+INTRODUCTION TO LEGAL STUDIES

-Legal Studies investigates the role of political parties and independent representatives.
-Students study how government is formed through elections and how government policy is shaped and developed.
-Students also study key features of the Australian system of government as compared to one other government. e.g. America Students study methods of influencing change in the law.
-In Year 10, students investigate how the Australian Constitution affects the lives and human rights of Australians and consider the roles and responsibilities of Australian courts, with a particular focus on the High court.
-Students discuss ways of sustaining a resilient democracy and cohesive society.
+Introduction to Legal Studies begins to explore the institutions and principles that are essential to the Australian legal system.
+Students will investigate the role of political parties and independent representatives and learn how government is formed through elections and how policy is shaped and developed.

+Students study key features of the Australian system of government as compared to one other government and analyse methods of influencing change in the law.
+Students investigate how the Australian Constitution affects the lives and human rights of Australians and consider the roles and responsibilities of Australian courts, with a particular focus on the High Court.
+Students discuss and consider ways of sustaining a resilient democracy and cohesive society.

-GOVERNMENT AND DEMOCRACY Investigate how governments are formed in parliament Investigate the role of the Prime Minister and the parliament in policy-making Discuss the development of government policy such as health, education and disability.
-Categorise the key features of Australia's system of government.
-Investigate and compare the values associated with another system of government, with those of the Australian government.
-E.g. America LAWS AND CITIZENS CITIZENSHIP, DIVERSITY & IDENTITY Explain the process through which government policy is shaped and developed.
-Explain how Australia's international legal obligations shape Australian law and government policies.
-Describe the key features of Australia's court system.
-Explore the concept of 'cohesive society' Consider threats to Australian democracy Investigate processes by which individuals and groups resolve differences in Australian communities, for example negotiation, mediation and reconciliation.
+GOVERNMENT AND DEMOCRACY

+- Investigate how governments are formed in parliament and the role of the Prime Minister and the Parliament in policymaking. - Discuss the development of government policy such as health, education, and disability. - Categorise the key features of Australia's system of government. - Inquire into and compare the values associated with another system of government, with those of the Australian government.

+LAWS AND CITIZENS

+- Examine how Australia's international legal obligations shape Australian law and government policies. - Describe the key features of Australia's court system.